zackiles/friendly/README.md

 ## Overview

-Only two methods EXPAND and COLLAPSE.
+Two primary methods, EXPAND and COLLAPSE.
 Both methods work on a single parent object or an array of parent objects with nested children.
 A child property can be a foreign key, an object with a foreign key, or an array of either.

 - Expand => Like the mongoose 'populate' method.
 Will resolve nested children to their sources and map in a full or partial object.
 - Collapse => Reduces a parent objects children into a minimal representation.
 Default is just the foreign key, but you can configure it to add any other properties you'd like.